-Even though, our aim is to keep the development time to a minimum, we ensure that everyone involved with the sprint is in sync.
+Even though our aim is to keep the mobile app development time to a minimum, we ensure that everyone involved with the sprint is in sync.
 Our team continuously meets for backlog refinement even in mid-sprint ensuring that we have enough backlog for a minimum of one forthcoming sprint.

 By adding just the necessary features in an app and rolling them out to the client, we are able to keep the release cycles short, aiding in faster deployment and speeding up the feedback generation process.
 The three steps we follow to make it possible is – A. Identifying MVP B. Automation Testing and Deployment and C. Release to a Pilot group to get feedback.

 By releasing the elements in frequent release cycles, it becomes easier to see how the features are performing among the pilot group of people who are similar to the prospects that we are targeting.

 The one approach we swear by to put up with the fast development cycles all the while developing a secure, quality app is automation of the mobile app testing.

 By introducing AI in the quality assurance process, we simultaneously run a bucket of tests, which would otherwise take many hours to finish manually.
 By increasing the testing speed, we are also able to expand the coverage in exactly the same time frame.